10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 When you install a torch bituminous membrane, you have to use a gas torch to heat the membrane, but the self-adhesive membranes stick to the surface.

 Bituminous waterproofing products include bituminous paint, coating, membrane, and bituminous sealant.
 These membranes are not breathable; hence it can’t pass the moisture.
 These membranes are flexible; therefore, they can withstand minor structural movements.
-Some bituminous waterproofing membranes are UV resistant, but this can depend on the specific product.
+Some bituminous waterproofing membranes are UV-resistant, but this can depend on the specific product.

-Bituminous waterproofing membrane can damaged due to poor installation, physical damage from heavy objects, exposure to harsh weather conditions, or aging of the material.
+Bituminous waterproofing membrane can be damaged due to poor installation, physical damage from heavy objects, exposure to harsh weather conditions, or aging of the material.
 The cost of bituminous waterproofing membranes can range from $3 to $6 per square foot.

 4. Acrylic Waterproofing Membrane